ywyjcloud/Study-Notes/Diary.md

 ###### Septermber 9/11

 ​		There is no such thing ad a shortcut, everything is done slowly.
 Take every step in a down-to-earth manner.
 Every step you take counts.

+****

+###### Septermber 9/12

+​	The Pomodora Technique is really necessary; it doesn’t limit us but rather enables us to learn more persistently while reducing harmful factors, such ad prolonged sitting, eye strain, and hearing loss.
+I only need to focus on tasks that can be completed within 25 minutes.

+​	I feel that Alfred Adler’s influence on his individual psychology is immense, providing a new perspective on viewing the world.

+​	Do Not Go Gentle into Thar Good Night.

+****